fabigato/mycraft/README.md

 - Vanilla tweaks datapacks:
   - graves
 - EssentialsX to provide more fine grained over permissions.
 For instance, you can give a player permission to the /gamemode command specifically for spectator mode only, and not for creative mode
+  - EssentialsXDiscord, to exchange messages (including commands) between my discord server and the minecraft server
 ## Client side
 - Simple voice chat (both server side and client side are necessary)
 - MiniHUD.
 You can use h+c to open the menu where you select what info to show, like time of the day or the horizontal and vertical angle you're looking at